 8. Email Marketing

 While some marketers are saying that email marketing is dead, statistics show that’s far from the truth.
-Not only are there over 5.6 billion active email accounts worldwide, but the U.S. is estimated to spend 350 million dollars on email advertising in 2019.
+Not only are there over 4 billion daily email users, but 37% of brands are increasing their email marketing budget.

 Here are a few email marketing services you could offer to your clients: